Introduction

 Better meeting outputs lead to better execution

 Teams often try to improve meetings by changing agendas, note-taking habits, or facilitation style.
-Those things matter.
-But follow-through often improves fastest when the post-meeting output gets better.

 A good meeting action items template gives the discussion a cleaner ending.
 It turns open loops into owned tasks.
 It separates action from background.
 It makes deadlines easier to see and dependencies easier to spot.

-That is why the document matters.
 Not because templates are inherently valuable, but because a strong format helps work move after the conversation ends.

 The meeting does not really finish when the call ends.
 It finishes when the next steps are clear enough to execute.